 About nutrition for junior tennis players.
 I already wrote about my first impression on how junior tennis players ate during tournaments or all day workouts at some tennis academies in the US.
 Then I understood the essence and power of the fast food industry, so I just try to oppose it in everyday life.

-There is a proverb “A man is what he eats”.
+There is a proverb “We are what we eat”.
 Success in tennis also depends on what a player eats.

 I very often see in tournaments the same picture: during a break between matches, players eat junk food, like fast food and processed food, as well as drink soft beverages full of sugar.
 It is very rare to see a kid eating banana, plain yogurt, fat-free fish, or whole grain bread.
 More often than not it is hamburgers and fries.

 A couple of words about nutrition during a day of a match.
 A player should eat breakfast 2-3 hours before the first match.
 Ideally in the morning you need to have light breakfast with high-carbohydrate foods, like cereal with fat-free milk, dried beans, whole grain bread with marmalade or honey, banana and so on.